Jatoxo/Minimachine/readme.md

 Macromachine uses a number of open source projects to work properly:

 - [Flat Look and Feel] - For the nice look and feel of the UI
-- [RSyntaxArea] - For proper assembly syntax highlighting
+- [RSyntaxtextArea] - For a nicer coding experience
 - [Autocomplete] - For the proper autocompletion while coding assembly

 And of course Macromachine itself is open source with a [public repository][mm]